Vicken-Ghoubiguian/app-launcher/README.md

 <a name="how_was_developed"></a>
 ## How was this project developed ?

 This project is a fork of this [one](https://github.com/softbankrobotics-labs/app-launcher), so the latest was therefore taken over to serve as the basis for the customized IMERIR app-launcher.
+The images used in the forked app-launcher have been replaced according to the school's graphic charter.
+It was also the same for the family font and used colors.
+Some stuff has also been changed and the code has been cleaned up and the trick has finally been played.

 <a name="what_is_structure"></a>
 ## What is the app-launcher Git folder's structure